Repurposed Nightstands create Vertical Storage

 I lined the drawers with Easy Liner Midnight Bloom.

-I still only have one surge protector with only one white cord that is fished out over the back of the drawer, under the back of the cabinet, and taped with white tape to the white baseboard, virtually unseen.
+I still only have one surge protector with one white cord that is run out over the back of the drawer, under the back of the cabinet, and taped with white tape to the white baseboard, making it virtually unseen.

 The back of this cabinet doesn’t meet the floor, so it was an easy task with no need to drill any holes in the drawer or the handy board on the back of the cabinet.